IraAI/caffe-gpu-installation/README.md

 sudo apt-get update

-#export PYTHONPATH to your python folder in caffe folder. for example:
+#export PYTHONPATH to your python folder in caffe folder (don't forget to write your user name and folder correctly)

-export PYTHONPATH=/home/null/code/caffe/python:$PYTHONPATH
+#for example:

+echo 'export PYTHONPATH=/home/user/code/caffe/python:$PYTHONPATH' >> ~/.bashrc

 cd ..